marcopennekamp/lore/vm/poem.md

   - **Output type** (Type)
   - **Abstract** (bool)
   - If *Abstract* is false:
+    - **Constants** (Constants)
     - **Register count** (uint16)
     - **Instruction count** (uint16)
     - **Instructions** (Instruction*)

 Note that functions backing lambdas (used with the `FunctionLambda` instruction) may not have type parameter *bounds*.
 The VM expects all type parameters to have the bounds `Nothing` and `Any`.

+### Function Instances

+A poem **FunctionInstance** represents the constant instantiation of a single-function multi-function.
+It has the following structure:

+- **Name** (String)
+- **Type argument count** (uint8)
+- **Type arguments** (Type*)

+### Constants

+The **Constants** table holds Function-wide constant types, values, and names, as well as references to intrinsics, schemas, global variables, multi-functions, function instances, and meta shapes.
+Constants are indexed by a 16-bit unsigned integer ID global to the constants table.
+For example, if the constants table has two types and two values, the ID of the second value would be 3.
+Constants do not need to be ordered by their variant.
+For example, a constants table may consist of a value, schema, type, function instance, and another type, in this order.

+The constants table has the following structure:

+- **Entry count** (uint16)
+- **Entries** (ConstantsEntry*)

+### ConstantsEntry

+A **ConstantsEntry** has the following structure:

+- **Variant** (uint8):
+  - 0: Type
+  - 1: Value
+  - 2: Name
+  - 3: Intrinsic
+  - 4: Schema
+  - 5: GlobalVariable
+  - 6: MultiFunction
+  - 7: FunctionInstance
+  - 8: MetaShape
+- The representation depends on *Variant*:
+  - Type:
+    - **Type** (Type)
+  - Value:
+    - **Value** (Value)
+  - Name, Intrinsic, Schema, GlobalVariable, MultiFunction:
+    - **Name** (String): The name of the intrinsic/schema/global variable/multi-function.
+  - FunctionInstance:
+    - **FunctionInstance** (FunctionInstance): Function instance constants are used by `Call` instructions to directly call a function instance, without the need to create a function instance or a constant function value.
+  - MetaShape:
+    - **MetaShape** (MetaShape): These meta shapes are exclusively used by instructions creating new shape instances.
+They are not referenced by constant types or values.

 ### Instructions